Jeremy McComb: Biography

 Country Weekly magazine gave My Side of Town three-and-a-half stars out of five, calling it "one of the year's most encouraging [albums]".
 "Cold" received a favorable review from the country music review site Roughstock, whose critic Matt Bjorke called it "a ballad which details the difficulties that people sometimes have in getting over a relationship…McComb sings about feeling numb, or 'Cold' about the way that the relationship ended."

 Following his major label debut McComb independently released an EP titled "Leap and the Net will Appear".
 Which included the song "Easy as breathing" co-written with Kevin Kadish (Meghan Trainor / Jason Mraz producer & collaborator) The song while never worked as a single picked up AirPlay across the country.

-In 2014, McComb bought the Honky-tonk he started his career in with longtime friend Bob Kreaman.
-"Nashville North" opened October 22, 2014, and is located in Stateline Idaho and hosts national tour acts and has been Voted the No. 1 live music venue in the region 5 years running.

-McComb has continued to carve his path releasing in 2017 a Studio album titled "FM" (Pronounced Eff'um) and in 2018 a LIVE Double album featuring masterful story-telling creating an instant connection with song and audience.
-Jeremy resides in Nashville, TN and still tours 150 + days a year.
-There is. a new release just announced to be released in 2020.